Pelham-Lab/rhythmidia/README.md

 ![Banding Identification](images/screenshots/ImageAnal4.png)
 ![Time Marks and Banding Identification](images/screenshots/ImageAnal5.png)
     NOTE: At any time before saving tubes to the file, you may click the button labeled “Cancel image analysis”, which will reset the image analysis process and remove your uploaded image, while leaving open any open experiment file<br />
     NOTE: Be certain to record any differences in marking times in the mark sheet (left) before proceeding further.
-If tubes were marked at the same time every day, leave as the default setting (0 for all).<br />
+If tubes were marked at the same time every day, leave as the default setting (0 for all)<br />
     NOTE: The time marks will temporarily disappear while marking conidial peaks.
-10. After you are satisfied with the positions of the bands and click “Proceed”, you will be able to see a preliminary calculation of the period of each tube below
+9. After you are satisfied with the positions of the bands and click “Proceed”, you will be able to see a preliminary calculation of the period of each tube below<br />
+    NOTE: if there is an issue at this stage (i.e. a missed or duplicated identifier) cancel image analysis and reload the image
 ![Preliminary Data](images/screenshots/ImageAnal6.png)
-11. You will now have the option to click the button labeled “Save Tubes to File”<br />
+10. You will now have the option to click the button labeled “Save Tubes to File”<br />
     a.
 This will bring up a popup asking for a name for the pack of tubes in the current image before it saves them to file<br />
     ![Pack Name Prompt](images/screenshots/PackName.png)
     <br />b.
 If you are working within an existing experiment file, this will simply add this pack to the file and update it<br />